 And if you want even more swirl than my cake has, feel free to swirl your batter a little more.
 You just want to be careful that you don’t go crazy, or you’ll lose the swirl effect.

-Any time is a good time to have cinnamon cake, but it’s especially good during the holidays, because seriously this cake tastes like a mouthful of Christmas.
+Now, any time is a good time to have cinnamon cake, but it’s especially good during the holidays, because seriously this cake tastes like a mouthful of Christmas.

 The mixing method for this cake is the creaming method.
 You’ll be whipping the butter and sugar until fluffy and then adding in the dry and liquid ingredients alternately.
 Easy Peasy.